How to Find & Hire the Best Electrician or Electric Company

 “Evaluate the electrical work to be done.
 Be clear about what is needed, and why.
 Then ask for electrician recommendations from family, friends, co-workers, or neighbors, or at the local home improvement center or hardware store.
 For a large or complex project, search for a member of the National Electrical Contractors Association.”– Electrician Cost, Cost Helper Home & Garden; Twitter: @costhelper

 17. Word-of-mouth is often the best method for finding an electrician.

 It allows you to visit your neighbor’s or family member’s home to physically examine the work performed.

-• Did he charge 10 times more after the job was finished?” – Robert Farbe, Secrets You Need To Know To Hire Licensed Electrician, The Energy Conscious Consultant; Twitter:@RobertFarbe
+– Robert Farbe, Secrets You Need To Know To Hire Licensed Electrician, The Energy Conscious Consultant; Twitter: @RobertFarbe

 18. Look for electrical contractors who have several (or more) years of experience working in the industry.